tnichols217/notes-old/Biology/Ch17-20/Viruses and Prions.md

 ### Infection
 1. Viral cell sticks to the cell surface
 2. Merges with cell wall in order to enter
-3. RNA gets transcripted into DNA
+3. RNA gets transcribed into DNA
 4. DNA gets integrated into the chromosomal DNA
+5.